mohmaednasser/Egypt-Car-Accidents-Analysis/README.md

 🔗 https://drive.google.com/drive/folders/10C9qdOvMabBRY6b3wbOYhe-dZJVNiaE7?usp=sharing

-- Built forecasting and machine learning models to predict future trends.
 - Exported the processed data for use in Python.
 - Built forecasting and machine learning models to predict future trends.